 The Yerkes Imaging Core plays a fundamental role in the Division, and all faculty within the Imaging Core have appointments as Core Scientists or Affiliate Scientists within the Division.

 Each scientist provides expertise to internal and external (regional, national and international) investigators seeking consultation or requesting use of Yerkes Research Center resources.
 In addition, the Core Scientists are an integral part of the training and scientific community at Emory University with commitments to provide undergraduate, graduate and postdoctoral training and education, and to foster productive and successful collaborative relations with other investigators on the Emory campus.

-In addition to Drs.
-Zola and Howell, core scientists for the division are Elizabeth Buffalo, PhD, Anthony W.S.
-Chan, DVM, PhD, James G. Herndon, PhD, MPH, Todd M. Preuss, PhD, Yoland Smith, PhD, Lary C. Walker, PhD, and Thomas Wichmann, MD.
-Division scientists serve as intellectual resources for animal models of psychiatric disorders for other scientists within Yerkes, as well as regional, national and international collaborators.
+In addition to the Division Chief, Leonard L. Howell, PhD, scientists for the division are Anthony W.S.
+Chan, DVM, PhD, Jonathan Nye, PhD, Todd M. Preuss, PhD, Yoland Smith, PhD, Lary C. Walker, PhD, and Thomas Wichmann, MD.